Salamanca City Central School District Office:50 Iroquois Drive, Salamanca, NY 14779 (716) 945-2400

 All members of the community and all school district staff are stakeholders of the district and have the right to be treated fairly and respectfully and the responsibility to treat others accordingly.SCCSD Mission StatementThe mission of the Salamanca City Central School District is to ensure learning and growth for all students.
 We pledge to provide a safe, supportive environment where all students will be prepared for life's challenges and grow into responsible citizens.

-The Salamanca City Central School District has an enrollment of approximately 1,200 students in Grades PK-12.
-The Prospect Elementary School [PK-3] has 443 students.
-The Seneca Intermediate School [4-7] has 361 students.
-The High School [8-12] has 396 students.
-The District employs a professional staff of 178 teaching & support personnel, 76 civil service staff, 6 administrators, 2 Assistant Superintendents and a Superintendent of Schools.
-The District prides itself on employing support staff specialists who provide speech, remedial reading/math, ESL/LEP, literacy, library, computer, STEAM, psychological, counseling and clinical social work services.
+The Salamanca City Central School District has an enrollment of approximately 1,408 students in Grades PK-12.
+The Prospect Elementary School [Pre-K - Grade 3] has 436 students.
+The Seneca Intermediate School [Grades 4-7] has 408 students.
+The High School [Grades 8-12] has 440 students.
+The District employs a professional staff of 190 teaching & support personnel, 76 nonteaching employees, 8 administrators, and a superintendent.
+The District prides itself on employing support staff specialists who provide speech, remedial reading, ESL/LEP, remedial math & literacy, STEAM programs, library, psychological, counseling and clinical social work services.

-The City of Salamanca is located on the Allegany Territory of the Seneca Nation of Indians.
-Approximately 38% of our student body is Native American.
+The City of Salamanca is located on the Allegany portion of the Seneca Nation of Indians Reservation.
+Approximately 36% of our student body is Native American.
 Special New York State, and federal funding is received annually including a Native American Tuition contract with New York State to educate students residing on the Allegany Territory as well as federal USDOE Impact Aid funding to offset the impact of tribally held lands on our local school tax base.
 Local, state and federal funding enhances the academic programs for all our students.

-The City of Salamanca, nestled in the southwest portion of New York State on I-86 corridor, has a great deal to offer to current and prospective residents.
-The Allegheny River winds its way through the middle of the city and surrounding townships and the city's southern backyard boundary is the beautiful Allegany State Park which is available year round for various outdoor activities.
-The entire area is a naturally beautiful setting for golf, skiing (downhill and cross-country), hunting and fishing, boating, camping and hiking.
-Salamanca is the only city in the entire nation that lies primarily on an Indian territory.
-This unique attribute contributes to our identity and pride.
-Tourism is fast becoming a major industry in Salamanca and the surrounding area including Seneca-Allegany Casino, Kinzua Dam, Elkdale Country Club, and the Holiday Valley and Holimont Ski Resorts, all within a ten minute drive.
+The City of Salamanca, nestled in the southwestern portion of New York State on I-86 corridor, has a great deal to offer to current and prospective residents.
+The Allegheny River winds its way through the middle of the city and surrounding townships, and the city’s southern backyard boundary is the beautiful Allegany State Park, which is available year-round for various outdoor activities.
+The whole area is a naturally beautiful setting for golf, skiing (downhill and cross-country), hunting, fishing, boating, and camping.
+Salamanca is the only city in the United States that lies completely on an Indian Reservation.
+Tourism is fast becoming a major industry in Salamanca and the surrounding area - boasting the Seneca Allegany Casino, Kinzua Dam, Elkdale Country Club, and the Holiday Valley and Holimont Ski Resorts, all within a ten-minute drive.

-The City of Salamanca's population is large enough to deem it a city, yet has a small town character and charm.
+The population of Salamanca is large enough to deem it a city, yet has a small-town character and charm.
 It is historically known as a railroad town.
 On Main Street beside the rail lines sits the Salamanca Railroad Museum.
-The Seneca-Iroquois National Museum is located in the district and has recently broken ground on a multi-million dollar facility.
-Annually the Seneca Nation PowWow is held drawing Native American craftsman, dancers and artists from around the United States and Canada.
-Annually the city sponsors a Falling Leaves Festival celebrates the rich natural surroundings and beauty of the Allegany region.
+The Seneca Iroquois National Museum is located in Salamanca.
+A major civic event held each year is the Seneca Nation Pow-Wow, drawing Native American craftsman, dancers and artists from across the United States and Canada.
+The City sponsored Falling Leaves Festival celebrates the rich natural surroundings and beauty of the Allegany region.
 The Seneca Allegany Casino holds top-tier concerts and performances as well as the annual Snow-fest, drawing tens of thousands of tourists, visitors and spectators.